crystal-data/num.cr/doc/user/quickstart.rst

             [ 0.0, 1.0, 2.0]])

-Bottle's tensor class is called ``Tensor``.
+Num.cr's tensor class is called ``Tensor``.
 The more important attributes of a ``tensor`` object are:

 Tensor.ndims